Agreeableness: Interpersonal relations

 Agreeableness is an asset in situations that require getting along with others.
 Compared to disagreeable persons, agreeable individuals display a tendency to perceive others in a more positive light.

 Because agreeable children are more sensitive to the needs and perspectives of others, they are less likely to suffer from social rejection.
-Specifically, research indicates that children who are less disruptive, less aggressive, and more skilled at entering play groups are more likely to gain acceptance by their peers.
+Children who are less disruptive, less aggressive, and more skilled at entering play groups are more likely to gain acceptance by their peers.